 Always talk to your doctor if you have any concerns about DVT or if you think you have symptoms of DVT.

-A DVT may not cause further problems, but complications of DVT can occur.
+While a DVT can be treated without causing further problems, in some cases complications of DVT can occur.
 These include:

 VTEMatters offers general information only.
 Please see a healthcare professional for medical advice.